 No picnicking, pets, bicycles or smoking is allowed within the park.

-There is NO cell phone service in Muir Woods!
+There is NO cell phone service or WIFI in Muir Woods!

 Uber cannot reliably pick you up due to the lack of cell phone service!
 If you are taking a taxi or shuttle service make sure and set a time for them to pick you up.